nicolasguillard/Udacity-RL-nanodegree-program---Course-2-Project/README.md

 #### File structure of this project
 - `dqn_extensions/`: directory containing extension codes for the DQN algorithm.
 	- `ext__exp_replay.py` : code of Experience Replay extension.
+- `images/`: directory containing the figures included in the notebook.
+- `models/`: directory containing the neural network models.
+    - `linear_v1.py` : code of the neural network model.
 - `dqn_agent__expreplay_fixedqtarget.py`: code for the agent based on the DQN algorithm with Experience Replay and Fixed Q-Target.
 - `model_weights_f275_solved.pth`: weights of the agent model trained via the `Training DQN Agent.ipynb` notebook.
-- `Navigation.ipynb` : notebook used to test access to the Unity Banana environment [[#3.
-Installation of the Unity “Banana” environment]] .
+- `Navigation.ipynb` : notebook used to test access to the Unity Banana environment.
 - `README.md` : this file.
+- `Report.ipynb (fr)`: project report including implementation description, in French.
-- Report.ipynb`: project report including implementation description.
+- `Report.ipynb`: project report including implementation description.
 - `Training DQN Agent (fr).ipynb`: training and evaluation execution log, with explanations in French.
 - `Training DQN Agent.ipynb`: training and evaluation logbook, with explanations in English.